⏲︎ This article is more than a year old.

 • Bunch grasses, like little bluestem and broomsedge

-In the mid-1990s, biologists at Fort Indiantown Gap have taken steps to make sure the regals know they – unlike you – are welcome to wander the base grounds and make themselves at home.
+In the mid-1990s, biologists at Fort Indiantown Gap took steps to make sure the regals know they – unlike you – are welcome to wander the base grounds and make themselves at home.
 In addition to helping propagate the plants regals depend on, and removing the woody vegetation that can interfere with the growth of the desired vegetation, biologists have also run a captive rearing program for the regal fritillary in partnership with ZooAmerica.
 Females are caught at the base and taken to ZooAmerica for egg laying, with yield of the thousands of eggs one female lays now reaching upwards of 60% through innovations in the incubation process.

 All of this knowledge and more was shared on the annual habitat tours offered by Fort Indiantown Gap, with the last of this year’s tours taking place on Saturday, July 9.
 While you now have to wait some time for the next round of tour slots to be offered – organizers typically announce details in June – you can get a peek of the tour experience through LebTown’s eyes.